 Now that you’re better prepared to invest in the stock market, it will help to know the basics of technical analysis.
 Technical analysis is the study of historical price action, which can be learned by looking at stock charts.
 It assumes that what happened previously is likely to happen again in the future.
 Let’s look at an example to illustrate this assumption.

-In the chart below, notice how Tesla (TSLA) has managed to stay above $185 since May 2014.
-There was a brief dip in February 2016 but the stock recovered quickly.
-That $185 price level is known as support, as in the price area where people think that the stock is cheap and there’s potential for considerable gains.
+In the chart below, notice how Unilever (ULVR) has held above 3700 since surging above that level in early 2017.
+The stock tested that level in early 2018, but recovered quickly.
+That 3700 price level is known as support, as in the price area where people think that the stock is cheap and there’s potential for considerable gains.

-With this knowledge, we can deduce that the stock is likely to hold above $185 in days to come.
-It is also possible that the stock’s price might quickly rise once it touches $185.
+With this knowledge, we can deduce that the stock is likely to hold above 3700 in days to come.
+It is also possible that the stock’s price might rise quickly if or when it touches 3700.

 At the other end of the spectrum is resistance.
 This is the price level where the stock is expected to stop rising.
 Participants believe that the stock is already expensive at that level, which is why they start selling shares.
-In Tesla’s case, that number might be just above $900 per share, the intraday price it reached on February 19, 2020.
+In Unilever’s case, that number might be just above 5000 per share, a level it briefly reached in the late summer of 2020, before turning lower.

 You can use support and resistance areas to help guide your trading decisions.
 To find the support, just draw a horizontal line where the stock price always refuses to go below.
 To find the resistance, draw a horizontal line where the price always refuses to go above.